South Korea’s Sei Young Kim wins Marathon Classic

 SYLVANIA, Ohio (AP) - Sei Young Kim won the Marathon Classic on Sunday for her second LPGA Tour victory of the season, making five straight birdies in a mid-round burst and shooting a 6-under 66 for a two-stroke victory over Lexi Thompson.

-Kim began the birdie run on No. 7 and finished at 22-under 262 at Highland Meadows Golf Club.
+Kim began the birdie run on No. 7 and finished at a tournament-record 22-under 262 at Highland Meadows Golf Club.
 The 26-year-old South Korean player has nine tour titles, also winning the LPGA MEDIHEAL Championship in May in California.

+“I really wanted another win, especially this week, because the last two weeks I play really bad,” Ki said.

 Thompson, a stroke behind Kim entering the day, closed birdie-eagle for a 66.

+“She played some amazing golf,” Thompson said.
+“I didn’t have my best ball-striking day, but 5 under, finished well.
+She played amazing.
+It’s very well deserved.”

 Six shots ahead of Thompson after the birdie run, Kim played the final seven holes in even par, offsetting a birdie on 15 with a bogey on 1.
+Kim broke the event mark of 263 set by In-Kyung Kim in 2017.

+She’s focused on winning her first major title, with The Evian Championship and Women’s British Open coming up.

+“I haven’t had a win the major tournament yet,” Kim said.
+“I think I try too much when I play the major tournament.
+I just play the same as regular tournament, even major. … Just let it go.
+Let it happen.”

 Stacy Lewis was third at 16 under after a 66.
 She was born in nearby Toledo.